nozer0/nozer0.github.io/_posts/en/2014-03-04-how-to-use-git.md

 	git branch -d branch1
 ```

-Since we always have some branches in practise, we need to switch between them via `git checkout` command.
+Since we always have some branches in practice, we need to switch between them via `git checkout` command.

 ```sh
 	# switch to the branch and set HEAD and index based on that branch